project-akri/akri-docs/proposals/onvif-discovery-handler-secret-info-schema.md

 3. Device credential entry

-All three ways can be used in the same Akri Configuration, the order above is the order of Onvif Discovery Handler processing the secret nformation.
+All three ways can be used in the same Akri Configuration, the order above is the order of Onvif Discovery Handler processing the secret information.
 If there is any secret information duplication between different groups, the latter overwrites the prior entries.
 If there is any duplication within the same group, it’s up to the Onvif Discovery Handler to decide which one wins when processing the entries, and it’s not guaranteed the order is always the same.